jstrieb/code-grid/README.md

 - Can impersonate my website
 - Can redirect to malicious pages
 - Can steal locally stored data about other Code Grid spreadsheets
-- Can make requests to other websites
+- Can make requests to other websites to upload or download data

 # Known Issues